glouw/blog/_posts/2026-06-23-Quick-ECS-and-IPC.md

     0.122078331 seconds time elapsed
 ```

-Swapping the layout of `g_ents` from SOA to AOS improves IPC to 2.7:
+Swapping the layout of `g_ents` from SOA to Array of Structs (AOS) improves IPC to 2.7:

 ```
  Performance counter stats for './a.out 10000':